abbieschenk/hugo-abbieschenk.com-old/content/posts/how-built-site-theme-hugo.md

 I was going to use a CMS to manage my posts and projects.
 I always wanted one that integrates with GitHub, so that my content isn’t hosted by the CMS but locally on my computer and online on GitHub.
 I did start trying to integrate Netlify CMS, but questioned why I even needed it about halfway through.
 I’m the only author, and I’m very comfortable writing these posts in Bear, then pasting them to a new Hugo post in VS Code before pushing them to my GitHub repository.
 I decided it’s actually less complicated to forgo a CMS for this site.

 # The abbieschenk Theme
-You can find the theme I made on [GitHub](???) ::TODO::.
+You can find the theme I made on [GitHub](https://github.com/abbieschenk/hugo-theme-abbieschenk), along with [this site](https://github.com/abbieschenk/abbieschenk.com).
 It’s made specifically for this site, so some things might not work right for you.
 I recommend forking the repository and reading the README.

 ## Tutorial
 I followed an excellent tutorial to start building my theme.
 While looking through the rest of the site to see if I wanted to subscribe to its RSS, I found a list of the author’s favourite things.
 This included a YouTube debate about “trans activism” by some of the most prominent anti-trans activists on the internet.
 Whether we can separate the work from the author might be an interesting discussion, but not worth having over a website tutorial.